-Calhoun offers Dual Enrollment EMT programs at the Limestone County Career Technical Center and on Calhoun's Huntsville campus.
+Calhoun offers Dual Enrollment EMT programs at the Limestone County Career Technical Center, Calhoun's Huntsville campus, James Clemens High School, and at the Rural Development Park.
 Sufficient student registrations are required in order for the program to be offered at each of these locations.